An antifragile ego is one of the fundamental blocks of personal power.

 How To Change Self Identity

-1. Create Disturbance
+#1.
+Create Disturbance

 The idea is that you want to draw on so many experiences that you naturally and rationally start doubting your beliefs.

 If you can’t think of anything, imagine it.

-2. Discover What Caused Your Identity
+#2.
+Discover What Shaped Your Identity

 If you can go back to childhood and understand why you adopted a certain identity, that can more easily help you to let go of that identity.

-3. Link Pain & Pleasure
+#3.
+Link Pain & Pleasure

 Think of the consequences your current identity is bringing you.
 Think of what you’re missing because of your limiting belief.

-How good would that feel.
+How good would that feel?
 With a growth mindset and an antifragile ego that’s fully within your reach.

-4. Change Physiology
+#4.
+Change Physiology

 Stand straight, shoulders rolled back in and head held high.

 Your new physiology will help break away from the past and serve as a cue for your new mindset as well.

-5. Say It Out Loud
+#5.
+Say It Out Loud

 A social man who enjoys people.
-Say it to everyone so you will have peer pressure to keep you no course as well (Awaken The Giant Within).
+Say it to everyone so you will have peer pressure to keep you on course as well (Awaken The Giant Within).

-6. Change Your Environment
+#6.
+Change Your Environment

 Cut out bad influences and make friends with people behaving more like the man you want to be.

-7. Change Your Actions
+#7.
+Change Your Actions